MarekMatyas/Infrastructure-as-Code-IaC-/README.md

 ---

 Now we can move onto making a playbook called "run_app-playbook.yml" that will run the app for us.

 To create a playbook we use `sudo nano run_app-playbook.yml`

+We need to make sure that we use more accessible directory when writing the script for the playbook to be ran in the web VM. (home/task_repo/app).
+If we encounter a problem in this area, we can copy the entire app folder where we have our app script to more suitable location.

 ```
 # create a playbook to run app in web machine